Hamiltonian Neural PDE Solvers through Functional Approximation: Functional Approximation

 \paragraph{Implementation} There are two main implementation choices: approximating the integral and parameterizing the kernel.
 The integral can be approximated by a Riemann sum:

 with quadrature weights \(\mu_i\).
-Interestingly, for neural functionals the full Riemann sum can be computed since the sum is only calculated once; in neural operator literature, approximating the integral with a full Riemann sum is usually too costly and the sum is truncated \cite{li2020neuraloperatorgraphkernel, multipole, li2023geometryinformedneuraloperatorlargescale} or represented in Fourier space through the convolution theorem \cite{li2021fourierneuraloperatorparametric}.
+Interestingly, the full Riemann sum can be computed since the sum is only calculated once; in neural operator literature, approximating the integral with a full Riemann sum is usually too costly since the sum is evaluated for every query point.
+This results in approaches that truncate the sum \cite{li2020neuraloperatorgraphkernel, multipole, li2023geometryinformedneuraloperatorlargescale} or represent it in Fourier space through the convolution theorem \cite{li2021fourierneuraloperatorparametric}.
 In our implementation, we evaluate different quadratures but find that the trapezoidal rule is enough to accurately estimate the integral.

 To parameterize the kernel, we take the perspective from the Riesz representation theorem.
 In the linear case, the kernel is simply a function \(\kappa_\theta(x) \in H\) that maps input coordinates to values in the codomain.
 This is exactly what a neural field is; therefore, we can inherit the substantial prior work on neural fields \cite{xie2022neuralfieldsvisualcomputing} to effectively parameterize \(\kappa_\theta\).